bardbess/til/bible/men_of_the_word.md

 ### Preparing to Preach

-Stages in preparing to preach.
-Starting from the bottom up. prayer and purity of life are essential parts to this process.
+A breakdown on preparing a sermon, starting from the bottom up.
+Prayer and purity of life are essential parts to this process.

  Order       |  ^          | ^            | ^            | =>
 ------------ | ------------ | ------------- | ------------- | ------------